Oscar Moreno (politician)

-Oscar "Oca" Seriña Moreno (born February 28, 1951) is a Filipino politician who served as the mayor of Cagayan de Oro, Philippines, the provincial capital of Misamis Oriental, from 2013 to 2022.
-He is a lawyer by profession and a former banker before he entered public service.
+Oscar "Oca" Seriña Moreno (born February 28, 1951) is a Filipino lawyer and politician.
+He served as mayor of Cagayan de Oro from June 30, 2013 to June 30, 2022.
+Prior to his mayoralty he was governor of Misamis Oriental from 2004 to 2013 and a member of the Philippine House of Representatives for Misamis Oriental’s 1st district from 1998 to 2004.

 Career

 Politics

 Moreno's first foray in public service was in 1995 when he ran for Representative of the First District of Misamis Oriental.
 He lost to the then-incumbent, the late Homobono Cezar.

 Three years later in 1998, however, Moreno defeated Cezar to sit as representative of the First District of Misamis Oriental.

 Congressman (1998–2004)

 During his congressional tenure, he authored and co-authored legislation on fiscal and financial reform, anti-money laundering, barangay micro-business enterprise.
 Moreno also authored laws to strengthen education, social services and environment protection in the countryside.
 He was also a member of the Prosecution Panel during the 2000-2001 impeachment trial of President Joseph Ejercito Estrada.

 Media organizations such as the Free Press Magazine, Reporter Magazine and the Asusasyon Ne Kumentarista at Anaunser ng Pilipinas named him one of the Top Ten Outstanding Congressmen.
 He is also a recipient of the Ramon V. Mitra Award.